Cape Coloureds: Origin and history

 In the 1800s, the Philippines, at the time a Spanish colony, experienced a harsh rebellion against Spanish colonial rule, so many Filipinos fled to different parts of the world.
-In the late 1830s, the first Filipinos to arrive in the Cape settled in Kalk Bay, Cape Town, where they fished for a living, making Kalk Bay their new home.
+In the late 1830s, the first Filipinos to arrive in the Cape settled in Kalk Bay, Cape Town where they fished for a living and then Kalk Bay became their new home.
 When word reached the Philippines, many more Filipinos flocked to Kalk Bay, and they were soon scattered throughout Cape Town and other parts of the region that is now the Western Cape, where most of them were eventually absorbed into the Cape Coloured community.
 As a result, many Cape Coloureds can trace some of their roots to the Philippines due to the Filipinos of Kalk Bay.
-Many Filipinos who settled in the Cape were also mixed with some Spanish ancestry as a result of the Spaniards who mixed with the indigenous people of the Philippines, while some were simply Spanish Filipinos of Spanish descent, therefore, some Cape Coloureds can also trace some of their roots to Spain.
-Within the Cape Coloured community, surnames from the Filipinos of Kalk Bay (mostly Spanish surnames) are Gomez, Pascal, Torrez, De La Cruz, Fernandez, Florez (also spelt as 'Floris'), Manuel and Garcia.
+Many Filipinos who settled in the Cape were also mixed with some Spanish ancestry as a result of the Spaniards who mixed with the indigenous people of the Philippines while some were simply Spanish Filipinos of Spanish descent, therefore, some Cape Coloureds can also trace some of their roots to Spain due to the Filipinos of Kalk Bay.
+Within the Cape Coloured community, surnames from the Filipinos of Kalk Bay (which are mostly Spanish surnames that the Filipinos got from the Spaniards) are Gomez, Pascal, Torrez, De La Cruz, Fernandez, Florez(also spelt as 'Floris'), Manuel, and Garcia.

 In 1888, Oromo slave children from Ethiopia (who were headed for Arabia) were rescued and freed by British troops.
 In 1890, the British troops brought these freed Oromo slaves to Lovedale Mission in present-day Eastern Cape where many of them became part of the Cape Coloured.
 The late Dr Neville Alexander's grandmother, Bisho Jarsa, was a freed Oromo slave from Ethiopia.